Dodgers star Shohei Ohtani says he is married and his bride is Japanese

 Ohtani wrote on Thursday on Instagram in Japanese: "The season is approaching but I would like to announce to everyone that I have gotten married."

 He said his new wife was a “Japanese woman” without identifying her.
-He said he would reveal more in an interview on Friday; presumably at the Los Angeles Dodgers spring training venue.
+He said he would reveal more in an interview; presumably at the Los Angeles Dodgers spring training venue.

 The 29-year-old Ohtani is Japan’s biggest celebrity, and there has always been curiosity around his personal life, which he has always kept very private.
 His focus, and his image, has always been 100%-baseball focused — free of scandals or tabloid news.